Cranberry Meringue Tart

 About this tart

-The crust is a classic pâte sablée, which is a French sweet tart dough with powdered sugar and almond flour for a delicate, sandy texture.
-It bakes into a crisp, cookie like shell that holds up perfectly to a chilled curd filling.
+The crust is a classic pâte sucrée, which is a French sweet and crisp tart dough.
+It bakes into a crisp, cookie-like shell that holds up perfectly to a chilled curd filling.
 The tart is finished with soft Swiss meringue made from egg whites and sugar warmed over a water bath, then whipped until glossy.
 I love the meringue topping because it’s delicious, and because it gives you a use for the leftover egg whites from the curd!

 A peek at what you need